YAPARVAT/Retailer_rewards_springboot_geetha/README.md

 (e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).

-Technologies used for this project:
+Technologies used :

 Spring Boot, H2 (in-memory hql), Maven

-Implementation explination :
+Implementation explaination :

 I have created 2 api's for creating data and showing the data